 The Greater Attleboro-Taunton Regional Transit Authority (GATRA) is the agency in charge of operating and maintaining public transit services for 17 member communities in Southeastern Massachusetts.
-GATRA serves Cape Cod with the Onset-Wareham Link (OWL), with stops in Bourne.
+GATRA serves Cape Cod via Link 2 with stops in Bourne.

-The OWL is a fixed route bus service, comprised of 4 "links" or routes, serving Wareham and Bourne.
-Link 2 connects Route 6/28, Onset Village, and Bourne and every hour from 7:55am to 5:30pm Monday-Friday with five trips on Saturday.
+Link 2 connects Route 6/28 in Wareham Center, Onset Village to Buzzards Bay in Bourne and every hour from 7:55am to 5:15pm Monday-Friday with six trips on Saturday.
 Passengers can board at any point on the route by waving down the driver.
 Fares are \$1.50 for a one-way trip, with discounts for the elderly, disabled, students, and children.
 Monthly passes are also available.
+Connections to